 Experts meeting in New Delhi focus on accelerating scientific innovations, urge financing for new and underused vaccines against diseases that kill two million children each year in developing countries

-8 December - NEW DELHI - Disease experts from around the world are gathering this week in New Delhi to consider the projected impact of innovations in vaccine science that are expected to fuel aggressive efforts aimed at preventing millions of needless deaths among children in the world's poorest nations.
+New Delhi, 8 December 2005 - Disease experts from around the world are gathering this week in New Delhi to consider the projected impact of innovations in vaccine science that are expected to fuel aggressive efforts aimed at preventing millions of needless deaths among children in the world's poorest nations.

 In India for the 3rd Global Alliance for Vaccines and Immunization (GAVI) Partners' Meeting, experts are reporting on advances involving several new generation vaccines that target diseases such as rotavirus, Haemophilus influenzae type B (Hib) disease, pneumococcal disease, and Japanese encephalitis-killers of approximately two million children every year.

 According to experts at the GAVI meeting, the lack of demand for new and under-utilized vaccines is influenced by low awareness of disease burden among policymakers and the relatively high cost of new vaccines when compared to other routine immunizations.
 To increase local support, health initiatives among GAVI Alliance partners are collaborating with national governments to conduct disease surveillance and report on the burden of disease in order to accelerate the introduction of new generation vaccines in developing countries.

 "Even when a vaccine is available, problems related to costs, availability, and awareness of the burden of the disease can delay adoption for years or decades," said Dr. Julian Lob-Levyt, Executive Secretary of the GAVI Alliance.
 "GAVI and its partners can help address these questions by developing strategies for manufacturing, distributing, and administering vaccines, and by gathering surveillance data that shows decision makers more precisely the extent to which a particular disease affects the population."